11 Professional Email Etiquette Rules for 2022

 Email etiquette refers to the principles you should follow when sending emails such as language, structure, and formality.

-Especially in sales, if you mess up in your initial cold outreach, your chances of getting a response significantly decrease.
+Especially in sales, if you mess up in your initial email outreach, your chances of getting a response are significantly lowered.
 Poor email etiquette gives recipients a bad first impression, which is a huge lost opportunity for sales reps.

 Since your recipient can’t talk to you face-to-face, the words in your email will affect their perception of you.

 Before getting into more in-depth overlooked email etiquette rules, make sure to nail down the general rules of professional emailing: